luisdrita/RoadSafety/readme.md

 </details>

-**Example of a segmented image with identified labels included**
+**Example of a segmented image with identified labels included** After executing PSPNet101 in one of the images from the dataset, we obtain a segmented one where all pixels have an associated color accordingly to the category they belong.
+It was created a dictionary that links each one of these colors to the different object categories.
 ![](./img/pspnet101/PSPNet101.png)

-**Segmented images distribution by number of pixels**
+**Segmented images distribution by number of pixels** Road safety related objects are among the most detected.
+Consequently, PSPNet101 pre-trained in Cityscapes is an appropriate tool to extract relevant information on this topic.
 ![](./img/pspnet101/image_segmentation_distribution2.png)

-**Number of labeled pixels for the top 20 most common categories**
+**Number of labeled pixels for the top 20 most common categories** Due to time constraints, contrarily to the object detection part, it was only possible to analyse the general presence of pixel labels at a dataset (not LSOA) level.

 Pixel Label            |  Number Pixels | Pixel Label            |  Number Pixels | Pixel Label            |  Number Pixels | Pixel Label            |  Number Pixels
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: